awsdocs/amazon-ecr-user-guide/doc_source/LifecyclePolicies.md

 `countType`
 Type: string
 Required: yes
 Specify a count type to apply to the images\.
 If `countType` is set to `imageCountMoreThan`, you also specify `countNumber` to create a rule that sets a limit on the number of images that exist in your repository\.
 If `countType` is set to `sinceImagePushed`, you also specify `countUnit` and `countNumber` to specify a time limit on the images that exist in your repository\.

 ### Count Unit<a name="lp_count_unit"></a>

 `countUnit`
 Type: string
 Required: yes, only if `countType` is set to `sinceImagePushed`
 Specify a count unit of `days` to indicate that as the unit of time, in addition to `countNumber`, which is the number of days\.
 This should only be specified when `countType` is `sinceImagePushed`; an error will occur if you specify a count unit when `countType` is any other value\.

 ### Count Number<a name="lp_count_number"></a>

 `countNumber`
 Type: integer
 Required: yes
 Specify a count number\.
+Acceptable values are positive integers \(`0` is not an accepted value\)\.
 If the `countType` used is `imageCountMoreThan`, then the value is the maximum number of images that you want to retain in your repository\.
 If the `countType` used is `sinceImagePushed`, then the value is the maximum age limit for your images\.

 ### Action<a name="lp_action"></a>